 Explain the effect that receipt of the loan will have on the operation of the charter school.
 Specifically, if the school is unable to obtain this loan, identify which of the costs detailed above will be modified or eliminated.

-Describe the effect, if any that receipt of the loan will have on the ability of the governing body or the charter school to obtain other financial assistance from public and private sources.
+Describe the effect, if any, that receipt of the loan will have on the ability of the governing body or the charter school to obtain other financial assistance from public and private sources.
 If there are any other loans or grants which are contingent upon obtaining this loan, please describe those in detail and provide supporting documentation.

 Provide a detailed plan for the use of the funds obtained from the loan.
 Describe how this loan will enhance the credit of the charter school.